The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A

-\abstract { The origin of the astrophysical high‑energy neutrino flux remains uncertain.
-Core‑collapse supernovae with strong CSM interaction (Type IIn) are compelling candidates for efficient hadronic acceleration and neutrino production.} {We investigate the possible association between the Type IIn supernova \SN and the IceCube high‑energy neutrino \IC, and assess whether the observed properties of the SN permit an appreciable neutrino yield.} {We combined rapid optical follow‑up with LAST and archival ZTF photometry with spectroscopy from LT/SPRAT and MMT/BINOSPEC to characterize the SN’s evolution and CSM interaction.
-We estimated the explosion and peak times from early light‑curve fitting, and quantified the chance‑coincidence probability with resampling simulations that scramble neutrino right ascensions while preserving declinations and error contours.
-Using a simple post–shock‑breakout interaction model in a dense wind, we estimated the expected muon‑neutrino yield for IceCube’s real‑time Bronze stream.} {Spectra of \SN obtained after the neutrino epoch show persistent narrow Balmer lines superposed on broad Lorentzian electron‑scattering wings, consistent with sustained dense‑CSM interaction.
-For the multi-messenger association, resampling simulations against the TNS catalog give a chance‑coincidence probability for observing k$\geq$1 events of p $\simeq$ 0.24 (and p $\simeq$ 0.078 against the ZTF-BTS catalog).
-These values are sensitive to the size of the SNe and neutrino samples.
-A post‑breakout interaction scenario predicts an expected N$_{\nu_{\mu}}$ $\sim$ 10$^{-3}$ events in the IceCube Bronze alert stream over 76 days per this one candidate.
-We discuss the implications of these numbers and possible biases that may affect these results.} {}
+\abstract { The origins of astrophysical high‑energy neutrino flux remain uncertain.
+Core‑collapse supernovae (CCSNe) with strong circumstellar material (CSM) interactions (i.e., Type IIn, a.k.a.
+SNe IIn) are compelling candidates for explaining efficient hadronic acceleration and neutrino production.} {We investigate the possible association between the SNe IIn \SN and the IceCube high‑energy neutrino \IC.
+We assess whether the observed properties of the SN would enable an appreciable neutrino yield.} {We combined rapid optical follow‑ups with LAST and archival ZTF photometry with spectroscopy from LT/SPRAT and MMT/BINOSPEC to characterize the SN’s evolution and CSM interaction.
+We estimated the explosion and peak times from an early light‑curve fitting and quantified the chance‑coincidence probability with resampling simulations that scramble neutrino right ascensions, while preserving declinations and error contours.
+Using a simple post-shock‑breakout interaction model in a dense wind, we estimated the expected muon‑neutrino yield for IceCube’s real‑time Bronze stream.} {The spectra of \SN obtained after the neutrino epoch exhibit persistent narrow Balmer lines superposed on broad Lorentzian electron‑scattering wings, consistent with a sustained dense CSM interaction.
+For the multimessenger association, resampling the simulations against the TNS catalog gives a chance‑coincidence p-value of p $\simeq$ 0.24 for observing k$\geq$1 events (and p $\simeq$ 0.078 against the ZTF-BTS catalog).
+These values are sensitive to the size of the SN and neutrino samples and do not indicate a statistically significant multimessenger association.
+A post‑breakout interaction scenario predicts an expected N$_{\nu_{\mu}}$ $\sim$ 10$^{-3}$ events in the IceCube Bronze alert stream over 96 days per this one candidate.
+We discuss the implications of these numbers and the possible biases that could affect these results.} {}

 \keywords{Neutrinos,supernovae: individual:SN2025cbj,Methods: observational,Techniques: imaging spectroscopy,Techniques: photometric }